duddel/yourgame/docs/md_sites/yg_math.md

 -   `"X"` -> {1, 0, 0}
 -   `"Y"` -> {0, 1, 0}
 -   `"Z"` -> {0, 0, 1}

-TODO: this function is not wrapped to accept STRINGS.
-Does it even work?

 > `yg.math.Trafo.getAxisGlobal(ax)` -> `{number}`